Brazil on edge for a bicentennial Bolsonaro has made his own

 Bolsonaro, who trails in polls before the Oct.
 2 vote, has urged Brazilians to flood the streets, and tens of thousands of his supporters were expected to turn out in Brasilia, Sao Paulo and his hometown of Rio de Janeiro in a show of strength.
 The military planned displays in the capital and in Rio, with Bolsonaro attending.

 The far-right nationalist has for years made a mission of encouraging Brazilian patriotism, and coopted the national colors of green and yellow as his own.
-He stacked his administration with military officers and repeatedly sought their support, most recently to cast doubt on the reliability of the nation's electronic voting system, without evidence.
+He stacked his administration with military officers and repeatedly sought their support, most recently to cast doubt on the reliability of the nation's electronic voting system.

 “Bolsonaro and his supporters have built this up into the most important day of the whole campaign.
 So he’ll have to deliver some kind of red meat," said Brian Winter, vice president for policy at the Americas Society/Council of the Americas.
 “But everyone wants to know if he’ll cross that line and create a genuine institutional crisis.”